openresty/resty-cli/README.md

 The `resty` command-line utility can be used to run OpenResty's Lua scripts directly off the command-line just like the `lua` or `luajit` command-line utilities.
 It can be used to create various command-line utilities using OpenResty Lua.

-This tool works by creating a head-less `nginx` insance, disabling [daemon](http://nginx.org/en/docs/ngx_core_module.html#daemon), [master_process](http://nginx.org/en/docs/ngx_core_module.html#master_process), [access_log](http://nginx.org/en/docs/http/ngx_http_log_module.html#access_log), and other things it does not need.
+This tool works by creating a head-less `nginx` instance, disabling [daemon](http://nginx.org/en/docs/ngx_core_module.html#daemon), [master_process](http://nginx.org/en/docs/ngx_core_module.html#master_process), [access_log](http://nginx.org/en/docs/http/ngx_http_log_module.html#access_log), and other things it does not need.
 No `server {}` is configured hence *no* listening sockets are involved at all.